LBHackney-IT/maintain-my-home/README.md

 The following environment variables are required to run the site:

-- `HACKNEY_API_URL` - the root of the Hackney API which is used by the site
+- `HACKNEY_API_URL` - the root of the Hackney Repairs API which is used by the site.
+Development and staging use the same credentials and they can be sourced from the Hackney team or from the environment variables of the staging Heroku account
+- `HACKNEY_API_TOKEN` - the API token for the Hackney Repairs API.
+Development and staging use the same credentials and they can be sourced from the Hackney team or from the environment variables of the staging Heroku account
 - `ENCRYPTION_SECRET` - secret used to prevent parameter tampering.
 Generate one with e.g. `rake secret`